dimdub34/intergen/cprinter.md

 ---

-We decided to turn these events into a field lab, by collecting experimental data from the general public.
+We decided to turn these events into a lab-in-the-field, by collecting experimental data from the general public.

 - Behavioral and experimental economics often rely on student samples.
 - These events offer a unique opportunity to reach a more diverse population (age, profession, family structure).